csjiet/keybinds-shortcuts-environment-setups/python_virtual_environment.md

 - After "activating" your chosen virtual environment our terminal will connect to that virtual environment, hence allowing us to see kernel name at the terminal prompt.
 E.g., (`(virtual_env_name) C:\Users\Jack>`)
 - Deactivate virtual environment
 	- $`conda deactivate`

+## 2b.
+(Create and install new kernel into system)
+> $`python -m ipykernel install --user --name=<kernel-name>`
+> - If you create virtual enviroment into default shared location using `-n`
+>
+> OR
+>
+> $`ipython kernel install --user --name={name_of_new_kernel}`
+> - If you create virtual enviroment into default shared location using `-n`
+- `name_of_kernel` that is created can be anything.
+But recommended to be the same as the environment, so reduce ambiguities.
+- Check ipython kernels installed: `jupyter kernelspec list`
+- NOTE: Activate the virtual environment BEFORE attatching to your jupyter kernel

 ## 3. (INSTALL new packages into virtual environment without YAML files)
 > $`conda install {new_package}`